jeffgsherwood/hustle-empire/README.md

 * **Interactive Scenes:**
     * **Yard Sale:** Start small, finding everyday items and honing your bargaining skills.
     * **Flea Market:** Step up your game with higher-value items, offering bigger risks and rewards.
+    * **Estate Auction:** Step into the grand halls of an estate auction, where hidden treasures await the keen eye and swift bid!
 * **Randomized Outcomes:** Experience the unpredictable nature of the market with random item selection, price fluctuations, and occasional "loss events."
+* **Bid Against NPC:** Test your skills while bidding for high value items against Non Player Characters.
 * **Replayability:** Option to restart a new game session after winning or losing.

 ## How to Run